schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 - `993`: IMAPS
 - `49152:65535` ephemeral ports

-Some of these aliases might become hard to maintain as they grow.
-You might want to consider nesting aliases.

 ### NAT

 Network Address Translation (NAT) is required to translate private to public IP addresses.
 We have the following requirements: